 2. Don’t travel with auto-stop.
-Take a bus or a van at bus stations, or in the city centre.
+Take a bus or a van at bus stations or in the city center.
 Albanians are generally very friendly, but you never know who can be the driver.

-3. Don’t be surprised if in a bus you can see people singing, talking loudly or arguing with each other.
-We are very lively and tempered people.
+3. Don’t be surprised if, on a bus, you can see people singing, talking loudly, or arguing with each other.
+We are vivacious and tempered people.

 5. Don’t buy anything without asking before for the price.
-Be sure what is the price and then pay.
+Be sure what the price is and then pay.
 Try kindly to ask for a bill.
 If they don’t have a bill, just let it go.
-Anyway the prices for everything in Albanians are very cheap.
-Make sure to have always Albanian Lek, no other currencies.
+Anyway, the prices for everything in Albanians are meager.
+Make sure always to have Albanian Lek, no other currencies.

-6. If you see two Albanians speaking loudly, don’t think that they are arguing.
+6. If you see two Albanians speaking loudly, don’t think they are arguing.
 They are just talking for important topics, especially politics.
-Don’t ever speak about any political party, you never know with the fan of each political party you are talking for.
+Don’t ever speak about any political party; you never know with the fan of each party you are talking for.

-7. Don’t try to translate some ‘bad words’ Albanians are using… you will never understand them
+7. Don’t try translating some ‘bad words’ Albanians are using… you will never understand them

 8. Don’t insist when someone is offering you to pay for the coffee.
-Albanians will win always.
-This is because they respect the guest.
+Albanians will win consistently.
+This is because they respect the guests.

-9. Say no if the seller or a restaurant want to give you more items or food.
+9. Say no if the seller or a restaurant wants to give you more items or food.

-10. Don’t refuse if Albanians are giving you a gift, even you don’t like it.
+10. Don’t refuse if Albanians give you a gift, even if you don’t like it.
 It can be offensive for them.

-11. In general don’t order meat in seaside, or fish in the mountain.
-Just to be sure, eat what the restaurant is offering you as their speciality.
+11. Generally, don’t order meat at the seaside or fish in the mountains.
+To be sure, eat what the restaurant offers as their specialty.

 12. Don’t hesitate to shake hands with Albanians.
 They consider this as respect

-13. Don’t be surprised if Albanians are kissing each other in cheeks .
-Even men do this, when they meet their friends or relatives.
+13. Don’t be surprised if Albanians kiss each other on the cheeks.
+Even men do this when they meet their friends or relatives.

 14. If you are hungry, the best way is to buy ‘byrek’ (Albanian pie).
-The cheapest food in the country and the most tasty one.
-You find byrek everywhere.
+It is the cheapest food in the country and the most tasty one.
+You find Byrek everywhere.

-15. If you have a meeting with an Albanian, be sure to wait at least 10 minutes.
-Usually we are not in time.
+15. If you have a meeting with an Albanian, wait at least 10 minutes.
+Usually, we are not on time.

-16. If an Albanian is offering you a coffee, is just the offer for a friendship or to respect you, not other intentions.
+16. If an Albanian is offering you a coffee, it is just an offer for friendship or to respect you, not other intentions.

-17. If you book a hotel with 5 stars, except it to be 4 stars or less.
+17. If you book a hotel with five stars, expect it to be four stars or less.
 The culture of accommodation is still improving.
 You always will find something missing.

-18. To organize your tours, don’t speak privately to independent guides, but choose an agency instead.
-If something goes wrong, you always have a place where to complain
+18. To organize your tours, don’t speak privately to independent guides; choose an agency instead.
+If something goes wrong, you always have a place where to complain.

-19. Don’t ever complain or arguing, or showing force with Albanians.
-Try to respect them and you will get the best of their heart.
+19. Never complain, argue, or show force with Albanians.
+Try to respect them, and you will get the best of their heart.
 If you are a guest in an Albanian house, they will offer everything they have, they will cook the best food they have, even borrowing items to neighbours or at the shop nearby.
-The desire to satisfy the guest is so strong among Albanians.
-What they want to hear in the end is a big thank you, or spread the good words about their hospitality.
+The desire to satisfy the guests is so strong among Albanians.
+Ultimately, they want to hear a big thank you or spread the good words about their hospitality.

-20. Smile and have fun with Albanians, they know really the meaning of life.
-Try to enjoy every part of your trip in Albania.
-You will discover great people, with great heart and have a very unique experience.
-Not to mention the beauty of nature which is a gift from God.
+20. Smile and have fun with Albanians; they know the meaning of life.
+Try to enjoy every part of your trip to Albania.
+You will discover great people with great hearts and have a unique experience.
+Not to mention the beauty of nature, which is a gift from God.